mcc-us/bookkeeping/_posts/2024-01-11-temporary-permanent-accounts.md

 ### Key Differences:

-1. *Temporary accounts*: Measures short-term performance, usually <= year, commonly expenses or revenues.
+1. *Temporary accounts*: Commonly **expenses and revenues**, measure short-term performance, e.g. quarterly or annually.

 2. *Permanent accounts*: Measures log-term performance, usually acts that carry over to subsequent periods.

 ### Closing procedures:

-1. *Temporary accounts*: **Close out** at the end of the period and transfer remaining balance to income summary/closing accounts and ultimately to owner's equity.
+1. *Temporary accounts*: **Close out** at the end of the period and transfer remaining balance to `Income Summary`, and ultimately to owner's equity.
 Balances reset to zero for the next period.

 1. *Permanent accounts*: Maintain their balances throughout the year and are **NOT closed**.